vinuwilson/MealsApp/README.md

 * Gson - Gson converter as a Retrofit response mapping library
 * Hilt - Dependency injection
 * Navigation - Jetpack's navigation component
+* Mockito - To mock the class for unit test

 # Android components
-* Compose - UI created using compose
+* Jetpack Compose - UI created using compose
 * Coroutines – For Asynchronous or non-blocking programming
 * Flow - Handle streams of data asynchronously